mjc-school/MJC-School/stage #2/module #3 Collections/lesson #3. Map/map.md

 * A Map cannot contain duplicate keys and each key can map to at most one value.
 Some implementations allow null key and null value like the HashMap and LinkedHashMap, but some do not like the TreeMap.
 * The order of a map depends on the specific implementations.
 For example, TreeMap and LinkedHashMap have predictable order, while HashMap does not.
-* There are two interfaces for implementing Map in java.
-They are, Map and SortedMap, and three classes: HashMap, TreeMap and LinkedHashMap.
+* There are three interfaces for implementing Map in java.
+They are, Map, SortedMap and NavigableMap, and four classes: HashMap, WeakHashMap, TreeMap and LinkedHashMap.
 ### Why and When to use Maps?
 Maps are perfect to use for key-value association mapping such as dictionaries.
 The maps are used to perform lookups by keys or when someone wants to retrieve and update elements by keys.
 Some examples are: